ronaldbradford/aws-tutorial/rds/create-mysql-aurora-cluster.md

       --storage-encrypted \
       --kms-key-id ${KMS_KEY_ID}

-    # It is not possible to use the `aws rds wait` command for a cluster creation to proceed with subsequent statements
+    # It is not possible to use the `aws rds wait` command for a cluster creation to proceed with subsequent statements.
     EXPECTED_STATUS="available"
     while : ; do
       STATUS=$(aws rds describe-db-clusters --db-cluster-identifier ${CLUSTER_ID} --query '*[].Status' --output text)